cos1715/JS15/readme.md

 Function receives length of arr
 Reuse randomResolve to get promises
 Use Promise.all
-If revolved then print '🥳 Yass'
+If revolved then print '🥳 Yasss'
 If rejected then print '🫠🫡 ok'
 (Optional) play with Promise.race